"All communication is either an SOS or a care package." -- Kelly Bryson

 view, what need or feeling might your child be acting out?
 Connection?
 Autonomy?
 Sleep?
 Less criticism or control from Dad?
 More one on one time

 3. What actions could you take to answer your child’s SOS?
 Make a list.

-6. Notice your child's behavior change.
-What have you learned about his or her needs?
+6. Notice your child's behavior change over the course of the week.
+What is working and what isn't?
+What have you learned about

 7. What will you do differently in the future?